Skip to main content

 Excel

-Applications for Fall 2024 admission are closed.
+Applications for Fall 2025 admission deadline October 25th.

 The Nursing Anesthesia Program is offered as a DNP Degree.
 The Augusta University Nursing Anesthesia Program is nationally recognized and ranked among the best graduate programs in the nation.
 The program is noted for its cutting-edge approach and is a leader in integrating high-fidelity simulation into its curriculum.